 I’m pretty lucky.
 I have a solid career and reliable income.
 I also have health insurance through my employer, unlike millions of other Americans.
 However, something happened this week that scared the hell out of me.
 I caught pneumonia.

-For ten years I have been dealing with chronic pain in the form of daily, debilitating migraines.
+In the Beginning… For ten years I have been dealing with chronic pain in the form of daily, debilitating migraines.
 Unlike some people who get migraines every couple of months that may last a few hours to a few days, my migraines show up every.
-They come in swaths of anywhere from as few as three and up to as many as eighteen in a single day and they would last from 15 minutes to three hours.
+They come in swaths of anywhere from as few as…